MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/data-store-classification.md

 - PostgreSQL and [Azure Database for PostgreSQL](/azure/postgresql/)
 - MySQL and [Azure Database for MySQL](/azure/mysql) both in their IaaS and PaaS versions.

 **NoSQL databases**, also known as "nonrelational" or "non-SQL" databases, are designed to store, manage, and retrieve data that isn't necessarily structured in a tabular form like relational databases.
 They can handle a wide variety of data types, including structured, semi-structured, and unstructured data.
-Examples of these databases in Azure are [Azure Cosmos DB](/azure/cosmos-db), [Azure Managed Instance for Cassandra](/azure/managed-instance-apache-cassandra/), etc.
+Examples of these databases in Azure are [Azure Cosmos DB](/azure/cosmos-db) and [Azure Managed Instance for Cassandra](/azure/managed-instance-apache-cassandra/).

 ![Diagram that contrasts relational database management system and big data solutions.](../images/choosedatastore.png)